What are Sex Crimes?

 Convicted offenders are often sentenced to lengthy jail terms.
 Convicted offenders, when released from jail, are also subjected to sex offender registration requirements that require notification by offenders to local law enforcement agencies of the offender’s address and telephone number, place of employment and any changes in these locations.

-Restrictions may also apply such as against visiting or residing near schools or being around children.
+Sex offenders face certain restrictions, including not being allowed to visit schools, reside near school zones or be around children.
 Convicted sex offenders also have restrictions on their ability to travel in and outside of the United States, and are often required to undergo mandatory counseling or sex offender treatment.

 Sex crimes also encompass criminal charges related to child pornography.